ppedemon/Bluejelly/README.md

     It is based on the technical report [The Lazy Virtual Machine Specification][lvm], by Daan Leijen (Utretch University, 2001).
 The runtime is essentialy a Java rendition of the spec.

-* **The Bluejelly Assembler:** An pure lazy assembly language, and its assembler.
+* **The Bluejelly Assembler:** a pure lazy assembly language, and its assembler.
 Assembly programs can be assembled to Java classes that the Bluejelly Runtime can execute on a JVM.
-    The assembler is implemented in Scala.

 * **The Low Level Lazy Language (aka L4):** a low level pure functional language, powerful enough to write real-world programs with it without *too much* pain.
 The L4 compiler